SimonEnsemble/PorousMaterials.jl/README.md

 Forcefield input files are stored in `PorousMaterials.PATH_TO_DATA * "forcefields/"`.

+### Lennard-Jones forcefield

+Interaction of an adsorbate with the framework is modeled as pair-wise additive and with Lennard-Jones potentials of the form:

+`V(r) = 4 * epsilon * [ x ^ 12 - x ^ 6 ], where x = sigma / r`

+The Lennard Jones force field input files, e.g. `UFF.csv` contain a list of pure (i.e. X-X, where X is an atom) sigmas and epsilons in units Angstrom and Kelvin, respectively.
+Note that, in the UFF paper, the Lennard Jones potential is written in a different form and thus parameters need to be converted to correspond to the functional form used in `PorousMaterials.jl`.

 ## Molecule/Adsorbate

 Molecule input files are stored in `PorousMaterials.PATH_TO_DATA * "molecules/"`.